reese-lee/fibonacci-java-otel/README.md

 This repo holds the Java app being used for the OpenTelemetry session for SKO '22.
 It has been instrumented with OpenTelemetry.

+All that is required for you to run the app is Docker.

 ### To run the app:

 1. Export your NR ingest key: